NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Perpetual Scout.md

 **Prerequisites** Horizon Walker Dedication
 * * *
 You spot anything out of place in the areas you know best.
-While in your [[Feats/Favored Terrain|Favored Terrain]], you always gain the benefits of the [[Actions/Scout|Scout]] exploration activity, even if you are performing another exploration activity.
+While in your [[Favored Terrain|Favored Terrain]], you always gain the benefits of the [[Actions/Scout|Scout]] exploration activity, even if you are performing another exploration activity.

 If you're legendary in Survival, you gain these benefits in any terrain.